 At least part of the answer lies with science.
 There are already several excellent examples of ways in which science has led to dramatic increases in food production and moved farmers in some countries closer to self-sufficiency.

-Science at work
+Science at work in Africa

 A project in Uganda provides an excellent example.
 Ugandan scientist Robert Mwanga won the 2016 World Food Prize for his work in addressing Vitamin A deficiencies.
 Without Vitamin A, children are more likely to develop entirely preventable blindness.
 Working with people in Uganda’s poor, rural areas, Mwanga set about substituting, at scale, white sweet potato – which is low in Vitamin A – with a Vitamin A-rich alternative.